RESOURCES AND SUPPORT

 New York State Department of Health designated Sexual Assault Forensic Examiner (SAFE) hospitals to provide specialized care to victims of sexual assault.

 The goals of the SAFE program are to:

-The hospital and the Rape Crisis Program will not report the crime to police, unless the individual wants the crime reported.
-Reporting is survivor's choice.
+The hospital and the Rape Crisis Program will not report the crime to the police unless the individual wants the crime reported.
+Reporting is an individual’s choice.
 An individual can also refuse any step of the evidence collection process.
 This is also their choice.

-The hospital will not release evidence to the police without the individual’s written consent and will hold the evidence for 30 days in case they decide later to make a police report.
+The hospital will not release evidence to the police without the individual’s written consent and will hold the evidence for 30 calendar days if they decide to make a police report later.

 301 Prospect Avenue, Syracuse, NY 13203